frappe/erpnext/erpnext/docs/user/manual/en/setting-up/articles/managing-tree-structure-masters.md

-<h1>Managing Tree Structure Masters</h1>

-<h1>Managing Tree Structure Masters</h1>
+#Managing Tree Structure Masters

 Some of the masters in ERPNext are maintained in tree structure.
-Tree structured masters allow you to set Parent masters, and Child masters under those Parents.
+Tree structured masters allow you to set parent master, and child masters under those parents.
 Setting up this structure allows you creating intelligent report, and track growth at each level in the hierarchy.

 Following is the partial list of masters which are maintained in the tree structure.